Gambian Creole people

 The Gambian Creole people, or Krio or Aku, are a minority ethnic group of Gambia with connections to and roots from the Sierra Leone Creole people.
 In Gambia the Aku account for about 2% of the population.
 Some estimates put the figure higher.
 However, according to the 2013 Gambian Census, the Aku make up 0.5% of the population or around 8,477 people.

 Origins

 Gambian Creoles are the descendants of Sierra Leoneans of Nova Scotian, Jamaican Maroon and Liberated African ancestry, who migrated to the Gambia, along with liberated Africans released in the Gambia directly.

-Gambian Creoles are partly an extension of the Sierra Leone Creole community, and some Gambian Creoles have roots in the West Indies, North America, England, and various African communities.
+Gambian Creoles are partly an extension of the Sierra Leone Creole community, and some Gambian Creoles have roots in the West Indies, North America, England, and various Bantu African communities.
 Some Gambian Creoles also have some European heritage through intermarriage and through their connections to Sierra Leone Creoles who settled in the Gambia between the late nineteenth and early twentieth centuries.

 Language

 Many Gambian Creoles speak the Krio language, an English-based creole also spoken by Sierra Leonean Creoles.

+Krio is spoken by 96 percent of Sierra Leone's population, especially in their trade and social interaction between ethnic groups.